 September 25, into Glenveagh National Park.

-This area of Donegal is Irish-speaking and the road signs were in Gaelic only.
+This area of Donegal is Irish-speaking and the road signs were mostly in Gaelic.

 Gaelic spelling was so unfamiliar-looking that I had a problem remembering the names of the upcoming towns.
 To compound the problem our GPS didn’t seem to recognize any POI (Point of Interest) in Ireland.
 Even Glenveagh Castle, apparently quite the sight, didn’t register.